XelaNull/7DTD-WhiteRiver_ToC/README.md

 - **Jason's Machete** - A replicate machete used by the infamous serial killer himself.
 (Big Thanks to wyldwitchykat for this contribution)
 - **Rick Danger's Auger** - Obtain two higher tier Augers, the latter of which will turn even the largest mountain to butter.
 - **Taza's Axe** - The famed Taza's Axe, already awesome.
+- **Dwarven Forge** - Track down a lost colony of little people, and their secret to crafting exquisite items.

 **WEAPONS:**